Big Springs Egress Project

 This is a difficult decision to make.
 Our home is at the east end of Doe Trail and we hope that a carefully considered decision is made soon.
 Of the three proposed sites, I think the Wildewood Route is the best alternative.

-Jeff Yansura asked 9 months ago
+Jeff Yansura asked about 1 year ago

 Thanks Jeff!
 I'll make sure to include this with the rest of the feedback we get.